lijoabraham-zz/vuejs-quiz-app/README.md

 npm install
 npm run serve
 ```
-We should be able to access our Vue.js quiz app on [localhost:8080](http://localhost:8080) .
+We should be able to access our Vue.js quiz app on [localhost:8080](http://localhost:8080).
+You can change the host and port parameters in vue.config.js file if needed.

+For docker, port can be changed in docker-compose.yml file.

 ## Testing